 (10) Provide for reimbursement to the institution for administrative costs incurred as a result of the project, which sum shall equal one and one-half per cent of the appropriated amount.

-(11) Provide that amendments to the agreement shall require approval by the chancellor of the Ohio board of regents.
+(11) Provide that amendments to the agreement shall require approval by the chancellor of higher education.

 Promulgated Under: 119.03